Cassar Heating & Air Conditioning

 What rebates are available for heat pumps in Ontario?

-My Newcastle heat pump is not heating properly — what should I check first?
+My heat pump is not heating, what should I check in Newcastle?

-Can a heat pump cool my Newcastle home in summer as well as heat in winter?
+Can a heat pump cool my home in summer as well?

 ★★★★★